The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Feed the Russian forest.

-That's a lumberjack for me
+That's a little forest guy for me

-Among the thickets of prickly
+Among the thorny thickets

 And you can see everything to the bottom.

-Delicious and cold.
+Tasty and cold.

 Rowan trees are waiting for us in the forest,

-Nuts and flowers
+Nuts and flowers,

 Fragrant raspberry

-On thick bushes.
+On dense bushes.

-I, not sparing my feet,
+I, without sparing my legs,

 And if I get tired

-I swear on a stump.
+I'll sit down on a tree stump.

-For them, he is theirs.
+For them, he is completely his own.

 With a green beard.